qaisjp/comm2-report/chapters/4-impl/2000-angular/0525-routing.md

 **Navigating without reloading**

 A user's profile URL is `/u/` followed by their username, for example `/u/alice`.
 Our API, however, supports querying a user by just using their ID.
 This if `alice` had the ID `2`, our users could access `alice`'s profile by visiting `/u/2`.
 This ID is not user friendly and we would like our users to know what page they are on just by looking at the URL.
-This section describes how implemented a redirector from `/u/2` to `/u/alice`.
+This section describes how we implemented a redirector from `/u/2` to `/u/alice`.

 Our initial implementation [@JavascriptChangeRoute] is described below: